shoganhennessy/shoganhennessy.github.io/_pages/research.md

 author_profile: true
 ---

-My research focuses on estimating causal effects with unique data, in the field of labour economics.
+My research is generally in the field of labour economics, with a number of different applications.
 I am in the fourth year of an Economics PhD at Cornell University, where I am contributing to multiple projects to build my dissertation.

 ## Working Papers